This post may contain affiliate links. See our affiliate disclosure for more.

-Earlier this month in our free facebook group for freelancers, Lisa had a question that we thought was worthy of a more in-depth answer:
+Earlier this month in our freelancer Facebook group, Lisa had a question that we thought was worthy of a more in-depth answer:

-“Can I include in-house work in my portfolio?”
+“Can I include agency work in my personal portfolio?”

 Here’s exactly how she put it:

 “I’ve been a graphic designer for some 17ish years now & have decided to fly solo so I’m attempting to get my portfolio together.
 Some of my work I’m really very proud of & I’d like to display it but I’m wondering if I need permission from the studios where I produced it?”

 Whether or not you can put company projects in your portfolio is a serious question.

 Maybe you, like many freelancers, got your start working in-house at an agency, studio, or corporate office and then you decide, years later, to start freelancing.

 Of course, one of the first (and most critical) tasks to focus on when starting your own freelancing business is to update your portfolio with all your best work—which can often mean showcasing work you did at a former company or agency.

 So, when you’re making the switch from working for someone else to working for yourself, can you use agency work in your personal portfolio?